thangdaoo/trading-scripts/README.md

 # Trading Scripts

 Here are a couple of Python scripts I created to assist me in my day trading journey.
-Each of the bullet points gives a brief explanation of what each script returns.

 ## Requirements